caninetools/canine.tools/terms.md

 ### Community Rules
 * We are a welcoming service, please do not harass or bully anyone.
 * No discrimination against race, religion, nationality, sexual orientation, or gender.
+* No nazi, terrorism, or extreme political content.
+* Content that the admin does not see fit for this service.

 ### Content Rules
 * Do not post or store illegal content on canine.tools.
 If you want a private service for that, don't use this site.